ietf-wg-nmop/draft-ietf-nmop-network-incident-yang/draft-ietf-nmop-network-incident-yang.md

 This document defines YANG Modules for the network incident lifecycle management.
-These YANG modules are meant to provide a standard way to report, diagnose, and resolve network incidents for the sake of network service health and root cause analysis.
+These YANG modules are meant to provide a standard way to report, diagnose, and help resolve network incidents for the sake of network service health and root cause analysis.

 --- middle